BalajiJagadeesan/Selector-HTML/readme.txt

 Styling:
 	The styling is done is css which follows material design and used of card view to have a visual impact

+Validation:
+	The form is validated using validate() function.It checks for null fields and whether the firstName and lastName field contains only alphabet.

 <<SideNote>>
 	->For good performance of the system use it in Google Chrome.IE works but the animation will not be fluid because of the slow load time of IE.
 	->Since AJAX code is used, trying to run index.html without hosting,may or may not work properly,so please use brackets to emulate locally or host it on a server.
+	-> The back button of browser returning from post.html to index.html "sometimes" returns typeerror:appendchild of null in createImage().Try going forward and coming back or refresh the page.It happens rarely and I don't seem to understand the root of the cause.